syncrosim/pysyncrosim/docs/quickstart.rst

            index                Name                                       Description Version Extends
         0      0    helloworldTimePy Example demonstrating how to use timesteps wit...
 1.0.0     NaN

-You can also update or remove a SyncroSim Package from your Session using the :meth:`~pysyncrosim.session.Session.update_packages()` method or the :meth:`~pysyncrosim.session.Session.remove_packages()` method.
+You can also remove a SyncroSim Package from your Session using the :meth:`~pysyncrosim.session.Session.uninstall_packages()` method.

 .. code-block:: pycon